 Return reports and invoices to the provider to correct errors using the Vendor Invoice Additional Data Request (VR3460).

 Supported Employment Plan: The SE Plan and Employment Report (VR1632) provides the framework for how the SE Specialist will help the customer achieve CIE.
 The VR1632 is completed during the VR1632 meeting by the VR Counselor, using person-centered approaches, in collaboration with the customer, the customers support network, and the SE Specialist.
 The VR1632 must align with the customer’s interests, preferences, potential job tasks, and identified employment conditions.
 If any of these circumstances change, the VR1632 must be amended.
-It also identifies the customer’s resources, support needs, extended services (both available and needed), potential employers, and any available premiums.
+It also identifies the customer’s resources, support needs, extended services (both available and needed), and any available premiums.
 The VR1632 must be reviewed and agreed upon by the customer, the SE specialist, and the VR Counselor.

 When developing or amending the VR1632, a meeting is conducted in person or remotely.
 The VR Counselor, SE Specialist, customer, and, as appropriate, the customer’s representative and support network, must attend the VR1632 meeting.